peterhinch/micropython-fourier/README.md

 ctrlmap.ods | Structure of the control array |
 algorithms.py | Pure Python DFT used as basis for asm code. |

+The test programs dftadc.py and dfttest.py provide means of demonstrating the code with ADC and synthetic data respectively.
 dftadc.py also illustrates the use of a window function.

 Output Scaling for Forward Transforms